-^{14.} Prob.
+^{15.} CAM-PAL applies only to credit unions and industrial loan companies; it does not apply to banks and savings and loan associations.
+See Prob.
 Code § 5101(c) (defining "financial institution").

-^{15.} Letter from Larry J. Cox, Director of Governmental Relations, California Credit Union League, to John H. DeMoully (Dec.
+^{16.} Letter from Larry J. Cox, Director of Governmental Relations, California Credit Union League, to John H. DeMoully (Dec.
 26, 1985) (on file in office of Law Revision Commission).

-^{16.} The California Multiple-Parties Account Law gives the financial institution a greater ability to provide the appropriate form of account for the parties to a multiple-party account.
+^{17.} The California Multiple-Parties Account Law gives the financial institution a greater ability to provide the appropriate form of account for the parties to a multiple-party account.
 See letter from Larry J. Cox, Director of Governmental Relations, California Credit Union League, to John H. DeMoully (Dec.
 26, 1985) (on file in office of Law Revision Commission).

-^{17.} See Prob.
+^{18.} See Prob.
 Code §§ 5401-5407.

-rights of the parties to the account are relevant only to controversies between the parties and their creditors and other successors, and these provisions have no bearing on the duties of the financial institution.
-18 Extending the CAM-PAL to banks and savings and loan associations will give them the same protection against liability that credit unions and industrial loan companies now have.
-19
+The Commission recommends that the California Multiple-Party Accounts Law be broadened to include banks and savings and loan associations.
+This will provide a carefully drafted solution to the problem revealed by the Propst case.
+It will make uniform the law governing rights between parties to multiple-party accounts, whether the account is held by a bank, savings and loan association, credit union, or industrial loan company.
+Broadening CAM-PAL to include banks and savings and loan associations would not create operational problems for these financial institutions; the CAM-PAL provisions governing rights of the parties to the account are relevant only to controversies between the parties and their creditors and other successors, and these provisions have no bearing on the duties of the institution.
+19 Extending the CAM-PAL to banks and savings and loan associations will give them the same protection against liability that credit unions and industrial loan companies now have.
+20